 - Do not attempt to treat bed bugs on your own.
 Do not use aerosol spray or fogger-based insecticides on bed bugs as they will only agitate them and cause them to act erratically.

-- Bed bug infestations will not go away with intervention.
+- Bed bug infestations will not go away without intervention.
 Intervention is most effective when bed bug populations are low.
 While it wouldn’t be in your best interest to act hastily, don’t procrastinate as the situation could get out control in a matter a couple of months.